rumjuice/local-blockchain-explorer/README.md

 - Make sure that your MongoDB instance is running
 - run `yarn start` (this will run frontend, api, and hardhat node)

-## Project description
+## Project features

+1. List all transactions
+2. List all nodes in the network
+3. Send ETH to one of the nodes or address
+4. View balance of wallet (can be connected to Metamask)
-Yarn workspace (mono-repo) project structure
+5. Project structured using Yarn workspace (mono-repo)

+## Stack

 ### Front-end